 |Reading 1||Response||Reading 2||Gospel|

-As we continue our Advent waiting and preparation for the Lord’s coming at Christmas, the Lectionary reminds RCIA participants and the believing community about promises and their fulfillment, and our need for conversion to prepare the way.
+As we continue our Advent waiting and preparation for the Lord’s coming at Christmas, the Lectionary announces good news and reminds RCIA participants and the believing community of our need for conversion to prepare the way.